akshaydk/ultimate/README.md

 # Implementation Details:

 ## General Approach
 I wanted to get a working solution first and refactor next.
-The project was divided into the following are the tasks
+The project was divided into the following tasks
 - Create the project structure
 - Add all the necessary packages
 - Create an /intent endpoint